kaiforward/Project3GI/README.md

 heroku config:unset DISABLE_COLLECTSTATIC=1 --app YOUR_HEROKU_APP
 ```

-The site is now viewable on Heroku!
+The site was then viewable on heroku.